by Linda Wakefield Kelley

-Learning history doesn't have to be memorizing a collection of facts about a bunch of boring dead guys.
-Whether your children are home educated or attend a public or private school, it is important to pass on the lessons of the past.
+Learning history doesn't have to be simply memorizing a collection of facts about a bunch of dull dead guys.

 Let's face it, what will your children remember most?
 A long recitation of William Tell's struggle with the Hapsburg rulers of Austria?

 Or, the story being reenacted complete with Tell being forced to use his bow and arrow to shoot an apple placed atop his son's head?

 The answer is obvious.
 What's perhaps less apparent is how important it is to make history an interactive subject for every age group.

 Our son, Sean, understood pilgrim life much better after he dressed as one and spent the day as a young pilgrim would.
 He planted seeds, studied the Bible, sang hymns, napped on a bed of straw, counted using stones, played quoits, and dined on succotash.

 When I gave him a quiz the next day, he earned a 100%, a better score than if I had tested him over material I had given a lecture on.